COMPANY/EMPLOYEE DRIVING ASSESSMENT & Coaching PROGRAMME

 - Improved staff employer relations - staff appreciate investment in their skills and safety

 Arrangements for any necessary extra training will be made with prior consultation with the employer.
-Some applicants may require additional training to remedy long-held bad habits and improve driving skills in specific areas of their driving.
+Some drivers may require additional training to remedy long-held bad habits and improve driving skills in specific areas of their driving.
 Training is conducted in one hour blocks as required.
-A certificate will then be issued recognising the staff member has passed the assessment.
-This assessment system is approved and supported by NZTA and the assessor conducting the assessment has also been NZTA approved.
+After any recommended training the driver will them be booked in to be re-assessed and upon successful completion a certificate will then be issued recognising the staff member has passed the assessment.
+This assessment system is approved and supported by NZTA and the assessor conducting the assessment has also been NZTA approved - $75+gst.

 A minimum 48 hours notice is required if staff can't attend the assessment.
 If less than 48 hours notice for cancellation or postponement is given, payment will be required.